 Any appeal to mental illness amounts to an ‘excuse’ for bad behaviour

-Philosopher James Burnham once said, ‘an ideologue – one who thinks ideologically – can’t lose’.
-This gritty claim captures the gist of someone who has fallen victim to the spell of an ideology.
+Philosopher James Burnham once said, ‘an ideologue – one who thinks ideologically – can’t lose.’
+This gritty claim captures the gist of someone who has fallen victim to the spell of ideology.
 Anyone familiar with the hawkish nature of social media will know how much weight Burnham’s claim carries, and how obstinate people can be defending their deeply-held convictions.

 But why should ideologues worry us?
 Are they not the sort of people who disinter the right information and stand on the right side of history?
-A real-life example of the problems with ideologues is seen in the extreme case of terrorism.
+A real-life example of the problems with ideologues is the extreme case of terrorism.
 Take the case of Hassan Khalif Shire Ali: after stabbing three people in Melbourne’s CBD in November last year, Australian Prime Minister Scott Morrison pontificated about the act, arguing that the terrorist’s motivation was caused by ‘radicalisation’.
-For Morrison, any attempt to point to mental illness as a contributing factor – which of course is never a justification, but nevertheless a contributing factor – is an ‘excuse’.
+For Morrison, any attempt to point to mental illness as a contributing factor – which of course is never a justification, but a contributing factor – is an ‘excuse’.

-With increasing information being unearthed by psychologists concerning mental health, it seems that stigma towards people with mental illness is ebbing.
-After all, more of us are in a better place to forgo narrow-minded judgements by understanding the very intricate province that is mental health.
+With increasing information unearthed by psychologists concerning mental health, it seems that stigma towards people with mental illness is ebbing.
+After all, more of us are in a better place to forgo narrow-minded judgments by understanding the very intricate province that is mental health.
 So where does the problem of the ideologue enter?
-In short, abandoning – or even revising – beliefs is frenetically problematised when deeply value-affirming and connected to political ideologies.
+In short, abandoning – or even revising – beliefs are frenetically problematised when deeply value-affirming and connected to political ideologies.
 This is represented in the ‘political ideologue’, someone who spasmodically jumps down the throats of those who might disconfirm their beliefs and someone who neurotically calls into question the credibility of the source of the information or facts.

 In many cases, resistance to challenges to beliefs is rational.
 For example, if you’ve always performed well at university, getting a “C” on an essay should not lead you to abandon your belief that you are usually a competent student.
-However, in many cases people cling to beliefs that logically should be abandoned, or at least modified.
+However, in many cases, people cling to beliefs that logically should be abandoned, or at least modified.

-Rather than considering the mental illness, a transgression is explained by the perpetrator’s putative ‘sexism’, ‘racism’, ‘elitism’, etc
+Rather than considering the mental illness, a transgression is explained by the perpetrator’s putative ‘sexism,’ ‘racism,’ ‘elitism,’ etc